5GZORRO/datalake/README.md

 Before bringing up the datalake python-flask-server:
 - The ingest pipeline must be compiled and dockerized with a name of `ingest`.
 - The metrics_index pipeline must be compiled and dockerized with a name of `metrics_index`.
-- The catalog service must be compiled and dockerized with name dl_catalog_server.
+- The catalog service must be compiled and dockerized with name `dl_catalog_server`.

 This is a POC implementation.
 Authentication is not yet implemented.